craftslab/diffmanifests/README.md

-*Diff Manifests* is a tool used to see deeper differences between manifests via Gerrit & Gitiles API.
+*diffmanifests* is a tool used to see deeper differences between manifests via Gerrit & Gitiles API.

 ## Requirement